mewore/cascave/README.md

 ### Basic features

+- [ ] 💙💜 Water indicator (5 squares which light up depending on how much water the player is carrying)
 - [ ] 💜 Better character
 - [ ] 💜 Better environment
 - [ ] 💜 Font